BBC Radio Foyle

+It is an opt-out from BBC Radio's main Northern Ireland service, BBC Radio Ulster.
+Recent budget cuts saw some reduction in local programming, which now only airs during the week – currently airing between 8:00am and 4:00pm, along with some local evening programming.
+At all other times, and throughout the weekend, the station's frequencies carry BBC Radio Ulster.

+Broadcasting

+The station broadcasts from BBC's Northland Road studios on 93.1 FM in Derry.
+It was available on 792 kHz medium wave until 6 May 2021.

 There is also a small television studio based there used for interviews with the interviewee sitting in front of a CSO screen which normally has a live view of Derry.
 Since it broadcasts from a point close to the border between County Londonderry and County Donegal in the Republic of Ireland, it includes some coverage of the latter county.

-It is an opt-out from BBC Radio's main Northern Ireland service, BBC Radio Ulster.
-BBC Radio Foyle's weekday schedule begins at 7:00am and continues until 4:00pm.